 Here's what you need to know about spending the day on Fire Island.

-For most, a ferry is the only way to cross the Great South Bay and while the vessels are running, all who would like to board must wear masks.
+For most, a ferry is the only way to cross the Great South Bay and while the vessels are running, all who would like to board must wear masks, just like in 2020.
 Customers are also asked to social distance when possible.
-Current schedules are lessened compared to previous years; the latest ferries from Bay Shore (99 Maple Ave.; 631-665-3600, fireislandferries.com) to any of its destinations are leaving at several different times, boats to Cherry Grove (41 River Road, Sayville; 631-589-0810, sayvilleferry.com) and Patchogue (80 Brightwood St.; 631-475-1665, davisparkferry.com).
+Check the schedule for the latest ferries from Bay Shore (99 Maple Ave.; 631-665-3600, fireislandferries.com), Sayville(41 River Road, Sayville; 631-589-0810, sayvilleferry.com) and Patchogue (80 Brightwood St.; 631-475-1665, davisparkferry.com).

 While Fire Island beaches are mostly open to all comers, with the current health guidelines, come prepared with masks and be ready to observe distancing rules.
 Fire Island beaches are attached to communities, which could affect what is considered acceptable.
 Not all hamlets have lifeguards, while others aren’t activating their lifeguards until later in June.
 Check posted signage before hitting the surf.

 In Ocean Beach, Ocean Beach Hardware (482 Bayberry Walk; 631-583-5826, oceanbeachhardware.com) rents out bikes for the day or the week; cycles are also available for rent at Kismet Bike Rentals, also known as "The Bike Guy" (41 Maple Ct.; 516-220-1764), Corliss Bike and Supply in Fair Harbor (62 Bay Walk; 631-583-5769, corlissbikeandsupply.com) and the OBP Bike Shop (1 Champlain Walk, Ocean Bay Park; 631-583-5111, obpbikes.com).

 Be sure to check local codes on where bikes can be wheeled, as communities like Ocean Beach, Cherry Grove and Saltaire are among places where restrictions exist.
 Any posted rules should be observed.